 Tickets for tours of the church interior are 10 PLN ($2-50)

 You can also see inside the bell chamber, but only by prior appointment (no children).

 For opening times and further information see the website

 The Cloth Hall – Sukiennice

 The centrepiece of Krakow Market Square is the Cloth Hall.
 The first markets were set up here in the thirteenth century.
 The present building dates from 1875 when it was rebuilt on the site of earlier halls destroyed by fire.

 Inside you will find every kind of craft stall and souvenir of the city and the nation.
 Enjoy for the character of the place.
 Much of the merchandise, though good, is a bit overpriced.

 Rynek Underground – Podziemia Rynku

-This museum under the market square displays a thousand years of Polish history.
+there are lots of interesting Museums in Krakow, but The Underground museum which is located under the market square is quite special.
+It displays a thousand years of Polish history.
 It’s a hi-tech experience with projectors, and touch screens.
 The high point for kids is the multimedia hall with its “surprise” appearance of the Wawel Dragon (Smok Wawelski)